Organic Stockings

 Conventional Stockings

-These stockings are made from petroleum-based fabrics like nylon, polyester, and elastane.
+Conventional stockings are made from synthetic blend petroleum-based fabrics like nylon, polyester, and elastane (spandex).
 These materials shed microplastics during washing, releasing thousands of microfibers into waterways that harm marine life and enter the food chain.
-An estimated 8 billion tights are discarded annually, contributing to landfill waste that takes centuries to decompose.

 • Flame retardants: Linked to respiratory issues and skin irritation.